nithishakumar/Arriving-At-Leetcode-soln/Heaps/621. Task Scheduler/README.md

 back into the priority queue and choose between all tasks that are available at any given moment based on their count.

 What's a good data structure for storing all the tasks remaining?
 All tasks that are completed are waiting in a queue until it's their turn to be available for completion.
 A queue would make a lot of sense because the task that was first added to it is guaranteed to have a lesser value for the time it's next available at compared to later tasks that are added to it.
+We want all the tasks remaining to be in sorted order wrt to the time they're next available at since we want to pick the task that's available the soonest.

 Soln:
 1. Count the freq of all tasks